How is the SNP tackling homelessness?

 Scotland invests more per person than any other UK nation in measures to tackle homelessness and help people remain in their homes.

-In 2026-27, the Scottish Government will provide £106 million in Discretionary Housing Payments (DHPs), to offset Westminster’s cruel bedroom tax and benefit cap.
+In 2026-27, the SNP’s budget will provide £106 million in Discretionary Housing Payments (DHPs), to offset Westminster’s cruel bedroom tax and benefit cap.

-Alongside this, the Scottish Government will grant significant homelessness funding directly to councils as part of our almost £16 billion Local Government Finance Settlement.
+Alongside this, we have granted significant homelessness funding directly to councils as part of our almost £16 billion Local Government Finance Settlement.

-There is no denying that Scottish councils face serious housing pressures – which is why the SNP in government is building on its record to deliver more homes and tackle the causes of homelessness.
+There is no denying that Scottish councils face serious housing pressures – which is why the SNP as the Scottish Government is building on its record to deliver more homes and tackle the causes of homelessness.

 People experiencing homelessness in Scotland now have the ability to settle and access support wherever they choose under legislation that removes the local connection test.

-And since 2010, the Scottish Government’s £3.7 million investment in the Scottish Empty Homes Partnership with Shelter Scotland has helped to bring back into use almost 11,000 homes.
+And since 2010, our £3.7 million investment in the Scottish Empty Homes Partnership with Shelter Scotland has helped to bring back almost 11,000 home into use.